SonarSource/mxss-cheatsheet/remediation.md

 #### Not supporting foreign content elements
 - Not supporting foreign content elements (**deleting svg/math elements and their content not renaming**) in your sanitizers reduces complexity significantly.\
     **Note** this doesn't mitigate mXSS but offers a precaution step.

-#### Support for sanitizing foreign elements by parent namespace checks.
-- A more complex solution to namespace confusion is implementing parent namespace checks, and deleting any elements that are in the wrong namespace.
-An example of this implementation can be found [here](https://github.com/cure53/DOMPurify/pull/495) written by [@SecurityMB](https://twitter.com/SecurityMB).\
-    **Note** it is still relevant to make sure that the context of the sanitizer’s tree does not change when embedding the output on the final page. e.g sanitizing a DOM tree in HTML namespace then embedding the output into an svg tag might cause sanitization bypass.